Showing posts with label band. Show all posts

 Reckless and Mickey, Minnie, Donald, and Daisy's Bouncing house

-We saw a giant Monster Truck called Mayhem inflatable and a large inflatable slide.
+We saw a giant Monster Truck called Mayhem, an inflatable, and a large inflatable slide.
 We saw children being slung around on the swings.

 The last ride we saw was the Mind Winder.

-Standing in Silence watching the Festival for the last 36 years is this Historic Home
+Standing in Silence, the Festival Festivals 36 years, is this Historic Home.e

-Facing one another at the end of the festival, stood in silence two Old Historic Homes.
+Facing one another at the end of the festival, Silence two historic Homes.

-On the right was a house built of red brick with two chimneys.
-To the left was a white siding three-story home with a red slate, a triangle roof, a rounded dome room on the third level, and a covered front porch.
+On the right was a red-brick house with two chimneys.
+To the left was a white siding three-story home with a red slate, a triangular roof, a rounded dome room on the third level, and a covered front porch.

 I ain't afraid of no GHOST!

-As we walked up Main Street we saw a man from Ghost Busters.
+As we walked up Main Street, we saw a Ghostbuster.

 Not yet dark enough for any ghosts.

-Yet, there may be ghosts lurking in the two houses just beyond the festival or ghosts walking among us.!
+Yet there may be ghosts lurking in the two houses just beyond the festival, or Festivalwalking among us

 Sunday, May 10, 2015